 As you recover from injuries sustained in an accident, you may also need to prepare for filing a claim or lawsuit to obtain compensation for your medical treatment and other damages.
 To help you get started, Duncan Law Group provides answers to some of the most common questions about personal injury cases.
 This information can address some of your immediate concerns and give you an idea of what the firm can do to help you.
 At Duncan Law Group, the legal team’s 15-plus years of experience can be put to work for you.
+We are dedicated personal injury lawyers in Chicago.

 In the wake of any type of accident that caused injury to your person or damage to your property, you should not hesitate to contact the firm to discuss your case.
 Bob Duncan has successfully recovered millions of dollars in jury verdicts and settlements and he is prepared to do the same for you.
 If your question wasn’t answered on this FAQ page, then Duncan Law Group would be happy to consult with you in person to further discuss the details of your case and answer any additional questions you might have.